How to Monitor Your Project with SharePoint

 The monitoring phase runs concurrently with project execution, providing visibility and actionable insight into the project.

-In this article, I’ll explore the importance of Monitoring and common techniques used in this project phase.
-I’ll also use tips included in the Collaborative Project Management Handbook to help you track and re-plan your project in SharePoint.
+In this article, I’ll explore the importance of Monitoring and how to monitor your project with SharePoint.

 Project Phase Four: Monitoring

-Project monitoring helps to track project performance and progression using key performance indicators (KPIs) agreed during project planning.
+Project monitoring is focused on tracking project performance and progress using key performance indicators (KPIs) agreed during project planning.

 Core to this phase is identifying when a change is needed, what the change entails, and how to implement the change with minimum impact on the direction of the project.

-Techniques and tools for project monitoring include status reports, real-time dashboards, scoreboards, Earned Value Management, and milestone tracking.
+Techniques and tools for project monitoring include status reports, real-time dashboards, scoreboards, and Earned Value Management.

-Next, define two to five KPIs to track and measure your success.
+Next, define two to five KPIs (Key Performance Indicators) to track progress to this goal.
 Suggestions include:

 - Cycle time – the time needed to complete a task.

 - Number of adjustments to the schedule – how often the project schedule has been modified.